inayir/portalx/README.md

 <EN>PortalX
     • In small-medium sized businesses, it is difficult to produce and operate an interface for internal communication.
 PortalX was designed to meet this need and contribute to business efficiency.
     • A simplified management interface has been added to perform LDAP/Active Directory operations within PortalX.
+    • PortalX have pages to add/edit/debit Fixtures records.
     • There are manageable news, announcement pages, food menus, service lists and communication boards.
 It can serve as an environment where institutional documents can be shared.
     • The PortalX is designed to be usable immediately after installation.
 It requires minimum support during the installation and commissioning phases.
     • It is a completely open source software.
 Since it is coded in a common language, it is suitable for modifications later.